Gordon Gow, PhD

 Research

-My research and teaching interests revolve around the social impact of digital media and technology.
-I have been leading collaborative research projects in digital leadership and literacy through a technology stewardship initiative with Canadian and international partners.
-My expertise extends to a range of areas including social media, ICT for development (ICT4D); community informatics; political economy of communication; communication policy and regulation; science and technology studies, and the history of electronic media.
+I have been leading various collaborative research projects in digital leadership and literacy with community-engaged projects, including a technology stewardship initiative with Canadian and international partners.
+My experience extends across a range of concerns, including effective use of social media, ICT for development (ICT4D); community informatics; political economy of communication; communication policy and regulation; science and technology studies, and the history of electronic media.

 In addition, I have a longstanding interest in the field of media ecology, with a focus on the work of Marshall McLuhan, Harold Innis, and others associated with the Toronto School of Communication.
 I also maintain a collection of books, recordings, and other hard-to-find published material by and about Marshall McLuhan, who was born in Edmonton.